The Demon Slayer Season 3 release date is in April 2023, the Spring 2023 anime season.

 - Updated February 12, 2022: Added Demon Slayer Season 3 release date rumor.

 - Updated February 7, 2022: S2 finale an extended length episode.

 - Updated January 24, 2022: Added Demon Slayer: Mugen Train English dub info.

 - Updated December 10, 2021: ufotable tax fraud scandal finally ends with Hikaru Kondo’s sentencing.

 This article provides everything that is known about Demon Slayer Season 3 (Kimetsu no Yaiba Season 3 / Demon Slayer: Swordsmith Village Arc) and all related news.
 As such, this article will be updated over time with news, rumors, and analysis.
 Meanwhile, let’s delve down into what is known for certain.

-Demon Slayer: Kimetsu no Yaiba Season 3 release date predictions: Is Summer 2023 likely?
+Why the Demon Slayer: Kimetsu no Yaiba Season 3 release date is in Spring 2023

-As of the last update, Shueisha, Aniplex, Ufotable, or any company related to the production of the anime has not officially confirmed the Demon Slayer Season 3 release date, nor has a release year or time frame been announced.
+As of the last update, Shueisha, Aniplex, Ufotable, or any company related to the production of the anime has not officially confirmed the exact Demon Slayer Season 3 release date.
 However, the third season was confirmed to be in production on February 13, 2022.